Abhinay49/TravelTide-Customer-Segmentation/README.md

 **Data Analytics | Machine Learning | Python**

 Data Analytics and Machine Learning professional with an engineering background and over six years of experience in computational modeling, automation, and analytical problem-solving.
-Passionate about transforming data into actionable insights through machine learning, statistical analysis, and data visualization.
+Passionate about transforming data into actionable insights through data analytics, machine learning, statistical analysis, and data visualization.

 This repository is part of my professional portfolio, showcasing end-to-end data analytics and machine learning projects built using reproducible workflows and industry best practices.